RoyalCcc/BAMS/README.md

 ```

-Next, we need to install dependencies for IC3Net including PyTorch.
+Next, we need to install dependencies for BAMS including PyTorch.
 For doing that run:

 ```
 pip install -r requirements.txt